Spam Checker

 - Machine learning algorithms analyze patterns across millions of emails

 Certain words and phrases are strongly associated with spam.
-While using them occasionally won't automatically trigger filters, excessive use increases the risk of your email being flagged.
+While using them occasionally won't automatically trigger filters, excessive use increases the risk of your email being flagged by Spam Checker.

 - Financial terms: "free," "cash," "million dollars," "discount," "save money"